AIA Puerto Rico, A Chapter of the American Institute of Architects

 In the academic field, he has been an instructor at the School of Architecture of the University of Puerto Rico (UPR) and the School of Plastic Arts and Design of Puerto Rico, as well as an adjunct professor at Universidad Ana G. Méndez, the Pontifical Catholic University of Puerto Rico, and UPR Carolina Campus.
 Additionally, he has served as a mentor and lecturer at the Puerto Rico Architects and Landscape Architects Association.

-Since 2023, he has been a member of the Board of Directors of AIA Puerto Rico, holding the positions of Secretary, President-Elect, and currently, President.
+Since 2023, he has been a member of the Board of Directors of AIA Puerto Rico, holding the position of Secretary, Vice President in 2024 and President in 2025.

 AIA Puerto Rico